Pointwise convergence in nilmanifolds along smooth functions of polynomial growth: Preparations for the proof

-It is straightforward to see that, if we show that the averages converge, for some sub-linear function $L(t)$, then our result follows (see also \cite[Lemma 3.3]{Fraeq}).
-Passing to the nilmanifold $X\times X$, we can easily see that our problem reduces to showing that the averages converge for any nilmanifold $X=G/\G$, commuting elements\footnote{When we pass to the product $X\times X$, we have to study the actions of the elements $(b_1,e_G)$ and $(e_G,b_2)$, which obviously commute.} $b_1,b_2\in G$ and function $F\in C(X)$.
+Using Lemma \ref{short intervals}, it suffices to show that the averages converge, for some sub-linear function $L(t)$.
+Passing to the nilmanifold $X\times X$, we see that our problem reduces to showing that the averages converge for any nilmanifold $X=G/\G$, commuting elements\footnote{When we pass to the product $X\times X$, we have to study the actions of the elements $(b_1,e_G)$ and $(e_G,b_2)$, which clearly commute.} $b_1,b_2\in G$ and function $F\in C(X)$.
 Due to density, we can actually pick $F\in \text{Lip}(X)$.
+We provide more details for this deduction in the next section (after Proposition \ref{impprop}).

 Let $X'$ denote the subnilmanifold $\overline{b_1^{\R} b_2^{\R}\G}$ of $X$.
-As we have seen in the previous section, this set is indeed a subnilmanifold of $X$ and has a representation as $H/\Delta$, with $H$ connected, simply connected and containing all elements $b_1^s$ and $b_2^s$ for any $s\in \R$.
+By Lemma \ref{Ratnerlemma}, this set is indeed a subnilmanifold of $X$ and has a representation as $H/\Delta$, with $H$ connected, simply connected and containing all elements $b_1^s$ and $b_2^s$ for any $s\in \R$.
 In this example, we will also assume that $X'=\overline{b_1^{\Z}b_2^{\Z}\G}$.
 In the main proof, we will use Lemma \ref{ergodicaction} to reduce the general case of the theorem to this one.

 Using the Taylor expansion around the point $N$, we can write for every $0\leq h\leq L(N)$.
-If we choose $L(t)\in \mathcal{H}$ to satisfy then the last term in the above expansion is smaller than $o_N(1)$, while the second to last term can be shown to be unbounded.
+If we choose $L(t)$ to satisfy then the last term in the above expansion is smaller than $o_N(1)$, while the second to last term is unbounded.
 Similarly, we can write If we choose again $L(t)$ to satisfy we can show that the last term is $o_N(1)$, while the $h^2$ term is unbounded.
-For instance, we can choose $L(t)=t^{3/5}$ and all the precious conditions we imposed are satisfied.\begin{remark*} In general the function $L(t)$ will depend on the initial functions in $\mathcal{H}$.
-For example, if we had the two functions $t^{1/2}$ and $t^{5/2}$ in the beginning, then for $L(t)=t^{0.51}$, we can write and where $0\leq h\leq N^{0.51}$ (here $ c_1,c_2$ are some real numbers).
-Then, the argument proceeds as below.
-The fact that we can always find such a function $L(t)$ is discussed in the following subsection. \end{remark*}
+For instance, we can choose $L(t)=t^{3/5}$ and both growth conditions that we imposed will be satisfied.

-Since the function $F$ is continuous, we can disregard the highest order terms in the above expansion, since they are both $o_N(1)$.
+Since the function $F$ is continuous, we can disregard the highest order terms in the above expansion since they are both $o_N(1)$.
 Our problem reduces to showing that the averages converge.
 For the sake of simplicity, we will show that the averages converge, since both of these statements follow from the same arguments.
 For convenience, we will also assume that $x=\G$.